 This article explains further what a cryptocurrency is, with the examples of Bitcoin, Ethereum and Ripple, focusing on the most common underlying technology, the blockchain and its implementation.
 It underlines commonalities and differences between the three cryptocurrencies, starting highlighting their potential advantages and dangers compared with classical international currencies.
 It notably singles out one of the main challenges characterizing the Bitcoin phenomenon: energy sustainability.

 “Airpocalypse” turns the air of the great Chinese cities into a kind of chronic and massive chemical attack.
 Meanwhile, ecological issues are gaining a new and strong political traction.
 In the meantime, China is also becoming a world leader of the digital transformation.
-In other words, two major dynamics run through China in the same time: the mammoth development of its digital transformation and the need and will to become an “ecological civilization”, … Continue reading China: Towards the Digital and Ecological Revolution?
+In other words, two major dynamics run through China in the same … Continue reading China: Towards the Digital and Ecological Revolution?